Tips on How to Protect Your Credit During a Divorce

 Your divorce decree should clearly stipulate that you are responsible for the servicing of debt taken out in your name rather than assigning your debt to your spouse.
 Why?
 Because the original loan is an agreement between you and the creditor.
 Simply assigning your debt to a third party will not absolve you of your commitment to service the loan.

-The experienced Houston divorce and family law attorneys at Conner & Lindamood, P.C. are here to help you through this stressful and difficult time.
+The experienced Houston divorce and family law lawyers at Lindamood & Robinson, P.C. are here to help you through this stressful and difficult time.
 Our experienced lawyers handle all types of divorce cases including contested divorces involving significant estates, complex child custody issues, and even simple uncontested marriage dissolutions.
 Whatever family law matter you have, we can help.
 Contact our office to schedule a meeting.